mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 X = vectorizer.fit_transform(all_docs)
 ```

-The fit_transform() method above converts the list of strings to something called a sparse matrix.
+The ```fit_transform()``` method above converts the list of strings to something called a sparse matrix.
 In this case, the matrix represents __tf-idf__ values for all texts.
-Sparse matrices save on memory by leaving out all zero values, but we want access to those, so the next block uses the toarray() method to convert the sparse matrices to a numpy array.
+Sparse matrices save on memory by leaving out all zero values, but we want access to those, so the next block uses the ```toarray()``` method to convert the sparse matrices to a numpy array.
 We also print the length of the array to ensure that it's the same length as our list of documents.

 ```python
 myarray = X.toarray()
 # this line of code verifies that the numpy array represents the same number of documents that we have in the file list
 len(myarray)
 ```
 Each of these arrays is a sequence of numbers.
 Each document from our corpus is stored as its own sequence, and that the order of these items is the same as the order of our all_docs list.
 Further, each document array has the same number of values, one for each word in the corpus.
 As a result, we have grid where each row is a document, and each column is a term.
-The full term list, in its default order, is stored in our 'vectorizer' variable.
-We can use the get_feature_names() method to rejoin each row of data with the term list.
+The full term list, in its default order, is stored in our ```vectorizer``` variable.
+We can use the ```get_feature_names()``` method to rejoin each row of data with the term list.

 ```python
 import pandas as pd